anagno/imretOpenMVG/docs/readme.txt

 cd build
 ./main

-Then a window form is poped up.
+Then a window form pops up.